Bunnings Trade

 Basic tax rules for trade apprentices

-And as you’d expect, if your employer reimburses you for a particular purchase, you can’t claim it as a tax deductible expense, and there’s no need to include it on your tax return.
+And, as you’d expect, if your employer reimburses you for a particular purchase, you can’t claim it as a tax-deductible expense, and there’s no need to include it on your tax return.

 Rules around allowances for apprentices

-However, “Your employer may not include some allowances on your income statement – you will find these amounts on your pay slip,” Rob adds.
-“You don't need to declare these allowances as income in your tax return if you spend it in full on deductible work-related items and you're not claiming a deduction.”
-Travel and overtime meal allowances may also fall into this bracket.
+However, “Some allowances don’t show up on your income statement but will appear on your payslip,” Anita adds.
+“For certain allowances, if you spend the full amount on work-related items and you’re not claiming a deduction, you don’t need to include them in your tax return.”
+Travel and overtime meal allowances may fall into this bracket.

 Vehicle deductions apprentices can claim

 Where you use your own vehicle for work, you can claim a deduction.
 What you can claim and how depends on whether the vehicle is classed as a car or other vehicle.
-For cars, you work out your tax deduction using either a cents-per-kilometre or logbook method.
+For cars, you work out your tax deduction using either the cents-per-kilometre or logbook method.
 For other vehicles, such as a ute or motorbike, you can claim your actual costs for work-related use; keep all relevant receipts and maintain a record of work-related travel.

 Training, course fees and TAFE deductions